-When I drive by a church there is usually a sign telling when they meet.
-Often this information is preceded by the word “worship.”
+When I drive by a church there’s usually a sign telling when they meet.
+The word “worship” often come right before it.

-While I fully understand what they mean, I am more than a bit troubled by the gross misuse of that word.
+While I fully understand what they mean, I’m more than a bit troubled by the gross misuse of that word.

-Stating that “worship” is at 10 AM on Sunday, sends the strong message that the other 167 hours of the week are times for non-worship.
+Stating that worship is at 10 a.m. on Sunday, sends the strong message.
+It implies the other 167 hours of the week are times for non-worship.
 This idea of segregating the spiritual from the secular is an anathema to what God desires and intended.
-If we truly love him, then we are to worship 24/7.
+If we truly love him, then we’re to worship 24/7.
 There should never be a time when we don’t worship him.

 That, then, begs the question, “What is worship?”

 Despite the preceding implication that worship is synonymous with the Sunday service, for many people worship is no more than a time of singing songs about God (or perhaps watching other people sing songs about God).

 Sometimes a minister says, “Let’s worship God by giving our tithes and offerings.”
 I see generosity as a form of worship.
 But I’m turned off by the fact that the only time I hear the word worship is when someone’s asking for money.

 I think this means we’re to worship God in all things, in all ways, and at all times.
 There is no spiritual time and non-spiritual time; it’s all spiritual.
 If everything is spiritual, then everything should be worship.
 True worship can’t be scheduled and never ends.
 Click To Tweet